 Provide Accessible & Responsive Customer Service

-Approximately 82% of customers say they have stopped patronizing a business due to poor customer service.
-Having top-notch customer service is super-important, especially for small online businesses where customers don’t see you in person, and you don’t have the credibility of a large brand to stand behind.
+Roughly 50% of customers say they would switch to a new brand after one bad customer service experience.
+Having top-notch customer service is vital, especially for small online businesses where customers don’t see you in person, and you don’t have the credibility of a large brand to stand behind.

 Providing great service will help humanize your business and make it more trustworthy.
-Above all else, just be open, honest, and responsive to customers.
-According to the same study, 60% to 70% of shoppers will do business with a company again if it deals with a customer service issue fairly, even if it does not resolve in the customer’s favor.
+Above all, just be open, honest, and responsive to customers.
+Most customers (93%) are likely to make repeat purchases with companies that offer excellent customer service.

 Here are some top quick tips for providing great online customer service:

-- Be thorough: Send another email one their order ships; alerting customers during each step of the process adds transparency and helps build trust
+- Be thorough: Send another email once the order ships; alerting customers during each step of the process adds transparency and helps build trust.

 Collect Contact Information for Future Campaigns

-Hopefully, by following all of these tips, you had killer Cyber Monday sales.
-Believe it or not, once the holiday season is over, it’s already time to start planning for next year.
-Several strategies will take your sales to the next level but require more extended planning.
+Hopefully, by following all of these tips, you’ll experience record-breaking Cyber Monday sales.
+But, believe it or not, once the holiday season is over, it’s already time to start planning for next year.
+You can never prepare too early.
+And starting preparations early will get you ahead of the competition.

-Here are some strategies to prepare for Cyber Monday 2020.
+Here are some Cyber Monday strategies to prepare for 2022:

 Beef Up Your Social Media Presence

-Take the same concepts we used to create our Cyber Monday sales posts and use them to showcase your products year-round.
+Take the same concepts you used to create your Cyber Monday sales posts and use them to showcase your products year-round.
 By scheduling your social media posts ahead of time, you can keep an active page by just investing a few hours a week.
-Most followers on social media equal more eyeballs for your Cyber Monday promotions.
+More followers on social media equal more eyeballs for your Cyber Monday promotions.
 So, work on building followers throughout the year so that next year’s promotions have an even greater impact.

 Brick-and-mortar stores have the advantage of letting customers feel and test products in person before making a purchase.
 For online sellers, your product page and photos are all you have to work with.
 Give shoppers a clear idea of your products and ease any concerns by having high-quality photos that highlight products individually and lifestyle shots that show your products in action.

-- Give multiple perspectives: Make sure to offers pictures of all angles of each product so that there is nothing left to the imagination and customers aren’t surprised when their order shows up
+- Give multiple perspectives: Make sure to offer pictures of all angles of each product so there is nothing left to the imagination and customers aren’t surprised when their order shows up.

-- Lighting matters: Bright white lighting will help showcase the product accurately, including colors and details
+- Lighting matters: Bright white lighting will help showcase the product accurately.

 Gather More Reviews